- 1 table

 Saying the same thing twice, as in “a new record.”
 A few others: “originally built,” “future risks,” “weather conditions,” “in a westerly direction.”

 Tax avoidance is legal, tax evasion is illegal.
 Be specific.

-A televison station is a single, local broadcasting entity whereas a network is a group of affiliated stations that transmit the same programmes during certain hours and whose programmes appears on a single channel in each market.
+A television station is a single, local broadcasting entity; a network is a group of affiliated stations that transmit the same programs during certain hours and whose programs appear on a single channel in each market.

 Temple Mount/al-Haram al-Sharif

-We may refer without attribution to terrorism and counter-terrorism in general but do not refer to specific events as terrorism.
-Nor do we use the word terrorist without attribution to qualify specific individuals, groups or events.
-Terrorism and terrorist must be retained when quoting someone in direct speech.
+We may refer without attribution to terrorism and counterterrorism in general, but do not refer to specific events as terrorism.
+Nor do we use the word “terrorist” without attribution to qualify specific individuals, groups or events.
+“Terrorism” and “terrorist” must be retained when quoting someone in direct speech.
 When quoting someone in indirect speech, care must be taken with sentence structure to ensure it is entirely clear that they are the source’s words and not a label.
-Terrorism and terrorist should not be used as single words in inverted commas (e.g. “terrorist”) or preceded by so-called (e.g. a so-called terrorist attack) since that can be taken to imply a value judgment.
+“Terrorism” and “terrorist” should not be used as single words in quotation marks (e.g., “terrorist”) or preceded by so-called (e.g., a so-called terrorist attack), since that can be taken to imply a value judgment.
 Use a fuller quote if necessary.
-Terror as in terror attack or terror cell should be avoided, except in direct quotes.
+“Terror,” as in “terror attack” or “terror cell,” should be avoided, except in direct quotes.

 Report the subjects of news stories objectively, their actions, identity and background.
-Aim for a dispassionate use of language so that individuals, organisations and governments can make their own judgment on the basis of facts.
-Seek to use more specific terms like “bomber” or “bombing”, “hijacker” or “hijacking”, “attacker” or “attacks”, “gunman” or “gunmen” etc.
+Aim for a dispassionate use of language so that individuals, organizations and governments can make their own judgment on the basis of facts.
+Seek to use more specific terms, such as “bomber” or “bombing,” “hijacker” or “hijacking,” “attacker” or “attacks,” “gunman” or “gunmen,” etc.

-Unless it is part of a proper name.
+Unless “theatre” is part of a proper name.

 there is, there are